 Getting found in search isn't just about climbing the national rankings - local rankings and reviews can make or break your business.
 Emma Allen looks at how Google My Business can help you capture customers on your doorstep

 As many as one in five online searches are local, according to Google - so one of the best ways to boost sales for a small local business is to make it visible to those living or working nearby.

 One essential tool to achieve this is Google My Business, according to James Gurd, ecommerce and marketing consultant.
-A listing is "free, easy to use and a must for any small firm wishing to promote its services to a local market."
+A listing is "free, easy to use and a must for any small firm wishing to promote its services to a local market".

-So what is Google My Business and how does it work?
+So what is Google My Business, and how does it work?
 "Basically, it's a local search tool that organises results around specific locations.
-Business owners submit a profile and when a potential customer looks for, say, a plumber in their area, a list of local businesses comes up," he explains.
+Business owners submit a profile, and when a potential customer looks for, say, a plumber in their area, a list of local businesses comes up," he explains.

 Businesses must have a free Google account to register, but once a profile is submitted and verified, a listing is typically up and running within a few days.

 "It's all about knowing how your customers will search for you," he says.
-"For instance, if you're a high-end London jewellery retailer, you might want to include the words designer, or boutique, to make your profile more specific.
+"For instance, if you're a high-end London jewellery retailer, you might want to include the words "designer", or "boutique", to make your profile more specific.

-Customer reviews on Google
+Getting customer reviews on Google My Business

-Lastly, updating your business profile is important in order to make sure that content stays relevant.
+Lastly, updating your business profile is important, in order to make sure that content stays relevant.
 "Over time, tastes and trends change, so you need to make sure that your keywords remain accurate and relevant," he advises.
 "Check your profile at least every quarter, and preferably once a month, to keep on top of things."